Andrew Caruthers (1985)

 Director of Lighting at Pixar

 Alumni Danielle Feinberg recently returned to Boulder to speak about her adventures as Director of Lighting at Pixar Studios.
-She also shared her memories of how Bixby encouraged her creativity, voice and agency in her early years in an interview with The Daily Camera.
+She also shared her memories of how Bixby encouraged her creativity, voice and agency in her early years for our Bixby Film Festival.

 Katie Kowal (2006)